Hebrahimzadeh/laravel-sms/README.md

 This is a laravel sms package with multi driver support.
 Supports laravel **v8.0+** and requires php **v7.4+**

-> Star! if you used and liked this package.
+> Star! :star: if you used and liked this package.

 ## Supported SMS Providers

 - [Kavenegar](https://kavenegar.com)
 - [SMS.ir](https://sms.ir)
 - [FarazSMS](https://farazsms.com)

 ## Installation & Configuration

 Install using composer